lu899/Library-Management/README.md

    java -cp bin App
    ```

-3. **Follow the prompts** to log in as a student or admin and use the system.
+3. **Use the GUI** to log in as a student or admin and manage the library.

 ## Requirements

 - Java 8 or higher
 - Visual Studio Code (recommended for development)
+- Swing (included in standard Java)

 ## Notes

-- Make sure the CSV files are present in the project root for data persistence.
+- Ensure the CSV files and images are present in the project root for full functionality.
 - The system matches users and books by name and ID to ensure correct operations.
 - All changes (borrowing, returning, adding books, registering students) are saved automatically.
+- The GUI is designed for ease of use and quick access to library features.

 ---

-> This project was developed as a learning exercise for Java file I/O, object-oriented programming, and basic data management.
+> This project was developed as a learning exercise for Java Swing GUI, file I/O, object-oriented programming, and basic data management.